 "On his radio broadcast Steve Brown explained that when a group of thoroughbred horses face attack from an outside enemy, they stand in a circle facing each other and with their back legs, kick out at the enemy.
 Donkeys, on the other hand, do just the opposite.
 They circle up, facing the enemy, and use their hind legs to kick each other!
 How often does the church [or families] do the identical thing—ignore the real enemy while attacking fellow believers?"2

 An old cliché, but worth repeating, says, "The church is the only army that shoots its wounded."
-This can be especially applicable to some divorced people in some church circles—even when the divorcee had absolutely no choice in the matter.
 Some churches have fought and split over their church music.
 Some denominations have split over insignificant doctrinal issues.
 I've seen bickering and backbiting destroy one church I know, and I know one pastor who was "crucified" through idle gossip started by a jealous, critical person.
 For the past few weeks, I have seen and heard harsh words and judgement from one Christian towards another regarding today's election.
 And while this is an important matter, we should not forget that God is in control and he has a plan and purpose for anything he allows to happen.
 Our job is to pray, do our part, and trust Him for the outcome.

 Furthermore, when the name of someone we don't like comes up, all we have to do is to say, "Oh him," in a put-down-tone-of-voice, to sow doubt in someone's mind about that person.
 And when we label people negatively, we negate them.

 When we do these things, we are not acting like thoroughbred horses!
 Let us work on being peacemakers and be living testimonies of the work God is doing in us.